If I am Convicted or Plead Guilty to a First DUI or DWI Offense, Can it be Expunged Later?

 Recommended Posts

-2 thoughts on “If I am Convicted or Plead Guilty to a First DUI or DWI Offense, Can it be Expunged Later?”
+2 thoughts on “If I am Convicted or Plead Guilty to a First DUI or DWI Offense, How Can I Get It Expunged Later?”

 1. I need help with my case and don’t have an income but know that I was wrongfully accused of a DUI.
 I also need legal advice about my civil and constitutional rights that have been violated by one police officer.
 I’m currently living in Greensboro Georgia, Greene County and after reading the page I’m sure that I’m heading in the right direction.